~

 “Ya didn’t seem too worried on that train platform.”
 I felt a drum riff in my heart.
 Was that fair to pull on him?

 I heard his sigh.
-“Ponwr called me a fool when we got on the train.
-Said I’d acted like a selfish two-year-old.”
+“Ponwr called me a bunch of really bad things when we got on the train.
+Said I’d acted like a selfish, self centered two-year-old.”

-“Ya have somethin’ in common with yar cousin,” I said.
+“Ya have something in common with yar cousin,” I said.

 “The hens are terribly ticked off at ya,” he said.
 He does live on the phone.
 And knows how to change the subject.

 I told him we all have to walk in our own boots—odd that I used a human expression.
-I had to make amends for some thin’s.
-But there was finger pointin’ to go around.
+That I had to make amends for some things.
+But there was finger pointing to go around.
 He grunted.
 Said Darshee would be the tough one.

 “I’ve got a list of folk,” he said, “interested in helpin’ ya pack yar office.”